How to Become an Achievement Developer

 Anyone can become a RetroAchievements developer if they put in the effort.

-Strongly recommended: join our Discord server so you can get in contact with other achievement developers who can show you the ropes and help you along.
+Junior Developers are required to join the RetroAchievements Discord server.
+The server is where the Junior Developer program is administered.
 If you already know what game you want to work on, go ahead and ask for the Jr-Dev

 role in #role-request